nakkaya/ferret/readme.md

 ## Implementation Notes

-Ferret is a functional language.
+Ferret is a functional, lazy language.
 All functions should mimic their Clojure counter parts.
 If they don't  it is considered a bug. (or not possible to implement with the current implementation.)

-The code it produces does not include any black magic it is simple C++.
+The code it produces does not include any black magic it is simple, readable C++.
 All tests are compiled using,

  - `-std=c++98`
  - `-ansi`